zkxs/MoonoMod/README.md

   becomes a much larger issue than it'd normally be.
 - **Fix All-Weapon Check**: Fixes the check that calculates if you have all weapons.
 In vanilla, the check breaks if the Shadow/Shining blade has nonzero weapon XP.
-Also, Kira checks to make sure you have 48 or more weapons... but it's possible to obtain at least 51 distinct weapons.
-My best guess its that Kira overlooked the fact that you can have both the Obsidian Cursebrand and the Obsidian Posisonguard, as well as failing to count two certain very secret weapons that require you to obtain the Broken Sword first.
+Also, Kira checks to make sure you have 48 or more weapons... but it's possible to obtain 50 distinct weapons.
+My best guess its that Kira didn't want to count the two weapons you can lose later.

 ## License